marco-a/AVRUtils/README.md

 Just download the library and include it in your project.

-Don't forget to compile at least with  `Os` optimization level, also use the `-flto` flag while compiling. (very important!)
+Don't forget to compile at least with  `Os` optimization level and also use the `-flto` flag while compiling. (very important!)

 The library is tested to work with `avr-gcc 4.8.3`.

 ## Roadmap

-- Even more optimization for I/O operations.
+- More optimization for I/O operations.
 - Comprehensive tests (Assembly / Oscilloscope).
 - Timer / TWI / UART module...